 Skip advert

 4.0 out of 5

-Land Rover started with a clean sheet when they designed the latest Range Rover Sport, allowing for a new range of electrified engines.
-Every model uses some form of hybrid tech, be it a mild hybrid or plug-in hybrid system.
+Land Rover started with a clean sheet when it designed the latest Range Rover Sport, allowing for a new range of electrified engines.
+Every model uses some form of hybrid tech, be it a mild-hybrid or plug-in hybrid system.

 Choosing a diesel engine is the cheapest way to get into the Range Rover Sport lineup; the entry-level D250 utilises 48-volt mild hybrid technology to return just under 40mpg on the combined WLTP test cycle.
-You can get the same diesel engine with more power – badged D300 and D350 – and fuel economy is virtually identical.
+You can get the same diesel engine with more power – badged D300 and D350 – and fuel economy is only negligibly worse.

 Advertisement - Article continues below

 Those looking to minimise running costs are best off choosing one of the plug-in hybrids, so long as you have access to an EV charger.
 Badged P460e and P550e, they both use a straight-six petrol engine and deliver impressive economy to match their punchy performance.
-On paper, they’re claimed to return around 400mpg, but that figure will be unachievable in the real world unless you spend most of your time driving in EV mode.
+On paper, the P460e is claimed to return about 388mpg and the P550e up to around 366mpg, but those figures will be unachievable in the real world unless you spend most of your time driving in EV mode.

+Skip advert